 Similarly, there can be additional DUI sentencing and probation terms for any of the following:

 - A DUI with children in the car (usually requiring a protective order and child care classes);

 - A DUI with a high blood alcohol level (at a .16% or higher) (usually requiring a longer alcohol school;

 - A DUI with a prior (usually requiring a longer alcohol school, and the increased punishment for a second time DUI in Orange County, or a third time DUI in Orange County).

 - A DUI with an accident (usually requiring that restitution be paid to the victim, as mentioned above).

-Other than the special situations above, in a DUI case in Orange County, the terms of a DUI sentence, and thus the terms of DUI probation in Orange County court is typically as follows:
+Other than the special situations above, in a DUI case in Orange County, the terms of a DUI sentence, and thus the terms of DUI probation in Orange County court is typical as follows:

 - Violate no law.

 - Obey all orders, rules, and regulations, and directives of the Court, Jail, and Probation.